binc74/javascript-calculator/README.md

 * The above explaination may be confusing, just try it.

-### Core Functionalities
-* The Degree/Radian Mode
-	* By Clicking on the Degree/Radian button on the top of the cacluator, it will switch between the Degree mode or the Radian mode
-	* Since we just have sin and cos, the Degree/Radian mode will only affect the result of these two functions

-*

 ### Roles
 * Overall Project Manager: Bin Chen
 * Coding Manager: Jeb Alawi